0x00405A00/jellyfish-backend-ddd/README.md

 # jellyfish-backend-ddd

 ## Intro ##
-Recreation of Jellyfish Backend for the Messaging Application Jellyfish for Android and iOS.
-The Backend is fully designed and developed in **domain driven design** with **clean architecture**.
-Communication from presentation to application over Meditr. library with command-query separation (cqs).
-Currently the application is running as monolith, but the current architecture allows it to switch very fast to microservice with api gateway (ocelot, yarp etc.),command-query responsibility segregation and background database sync processed between read/write databases (optimistic locking with rowversioning) and ampq communication over rabbitmq to handle events over queues or publish/subscibe behaviours.
+The project focuses on recreating the Jellyfish Backend, a critical component of the Messaging Application Jellyfish designed for Android and iOS platforms.
+The backend is meticulously developed following the principles of domain-driven design and clean architecture.
+Communication within the system is orchestrated using the Meditr library, emphasizing command-query separation (CQS) for improved code clarity and separation of concerns.

+While the current deployment operates as a monolith, the architecture is inherently flexible.
+It can swiftly adapt to a microservices paradigm with the incorporation of tools such as API gateways (e.g., Ocelot, YARP), command-query responsibility segregation (CQRS), and background database synchronization processes.
+The latter employs optimistic locking with row versioning to ensure consistency between read and write databases.

+In anticipation of future enhancements, the architecture envisions the implementation of asynchronous communication through AMQP over RabbitMQ.
+This will empower the system to efficiently handle events through queues, laying the groundwork for robust publish/subscribe behaviors.